seanpwlms/prefect-dbt-deployment/README.md

 🚨 Work in progress

-This repository contains a demo Prefect flow that clones a dbt project and runs a dbt Core commands as Prefect tasks.
+This repository contains a demo Prefect flow that clones a dbt project and runs dbt Core commands as Prefect tasks.

 The flow at `duckdb-flow.py` clones a fork of dbt Labs' Jaffle Shop example, but with duckdb so it doesn't require connecting to a data warehouse.